eclipse-cyclonedds/cyclonedds/docs/manual/shared_memory.rst

 .. code-block:: bash

-  sudo apt install cmake libacl1-dev libncurses5-dev pkg-config
+  sudo apt install cmake libacl1-dev libncurses5-dev pkg-config maven

 Since iceoryx is C++ implementation and doesn't provide C API, we use iceoryx_clib to provide C API.
 Here we use colcon to build the project, including iceoryx, Cyclone DDS, and iceoryx_clib.